Table of Contents

 In order to be more systemic when asking about smoking history, it was suggested to use the pack years’ formula.
 By dividing the number of smoked cigarettes per day by 20 and multiplying by the duration of smoking in years one can get the pack years’ value for the patient.
-A value that is above 20 pack year is clearly associated with a significant risk of chronic obstructive lung disease and lung cancer.
+A value that is above 20 pack-years is clearly associated with a significant risk of chronic obstructive lung disease and lung cancer.

 Alcohol abuse is related to an increased risk of aspiration pneumonia and chronic obstructive lung disease.
-On the other hand, recreational drug abuse especially via the intravenous route might put the patient at an increased risk of endocarditis which can be fatal and might present with dyspnea and fever.
+On the other hand, recreational drug abuse, especially via the intravenous route, might put the patient at an increased risk of endocarditis which can be fatal and might present with dyspnea and fever.

 Family and Drug History and Lung Disease

 Certain respiratory conditions are known to have a family factor.
-Patients with family history of allergies, atopic dermatitis and asthma are at an increased risk of developing asthma.
+Patients with a family history of allergies, atopic dermatitis and asthma are at an increased risk of developing asthma.

-Additionally, patients with cystic fibrosis usually have family history of the disease and young adults with emphysema and chronic obstructive pulmonary disease should be screened for alpha1 antitripsin deficiency, an enzyme produced by the liver that reduces lung destruction.
+Additionally, patients with cystic fibrosis usually have a family history of the disease and young adults with emphysema and chronic obstructive pulmonary disease should be screened for alpha1 antitripsin deficiency, an enzyme produced by the liver that reduces lung destruction.

 Patients who have started angiotensin-converting-enzyme inhibitors recently might have cough and dyspnea as a side effect to the drugs.
-Finally, those with known allergies to penicillins who present with lung infection should be provided other alternative antibiotics.
+Finally, those with known allergies to penicillins who present with lung infection should be provided with other alternative antibiotics.